jimporter/mike/README.md

 mkultra deploy [version] [alias]...
 ```

+If you'd like to specify a title for this version that doesn't match the version
+string, you can pass `-t TITLE`/`--title=TITLE` as well.

 Finally, to push your docs to a remote branch, simply add `-p`/`--push` to your
 command.
 (Note: this will likely become the default eventually.)